 The Oxford Summer Programme (OSP) is a program of the Council for Christian Colleges and Universities and Wycliffe Hall, Oxford.
 Wycliffe Hall was established in Oxford in 1877 with a vision for training godly Christian leaders for the church and is today considered one of the premier theological institutions in the world.
 The program is designed to enable students to gain a more comprehensive understanding of the relationship between Christianity and Culture and to do specialized work under Oxford academics.
 The program is appropriate for rising college sophomores, juniors, and seniors.
-Participants in this program will not receive Bryan College institutional financial aid funds.
+Participants in this program will not receive Bryan College institutional financial aid funds or funding from the Veterans Administration.